apache/cordova-plugin-file/doc/index.md

 If your application is new, or has never previously stored files in the persistent filesystem, then the "internal" setting is generally recommended.

-## BlackBerry Quirks

-`DirectoryEntry.removeRecursively()` may fail with a `ControlledAccessException` in the following cases:

-- An app attempts to access a directory created by a previous installation of the app.

-> Solution: ensure temporary directories are cleaned manually, or by the application prior to reinstallation.

-- If the device is connected by USB.

-> Solution: disconnect the USB cable from the device and run again.

 ## iOS Quirks
 - `FileReader.readAsText(blob, encoding)`